chrischow/dataandstuff/next/2018-09-29-the-modelling-process.md

 ## Putting the Pipeline Together
 We start with semi-processed data.
 The pipeline converts this data into predictions using the following sequence of processes:

-1. Generate features according to a *specified encoding schemes*
+1. Generate features according to *specified encoding schemes*
-2. Preprocess data using some *specified methods*
+2. Preprocess data using some *specified preprocessing methods*
 3. Tune *specified hyperparameters* for a *specified model*
 4. Generate predictions